Megazoids-Hut/PicoPadVideo-Auto/Readme.md

 | `Readme.md` | This file |
 | `Readme.txt` | Legacy text readme |
 | `.gitignore` | Git ignore rules |

+## Sources and additional info

+This project was coded by Kimi K2.7 code (Ai) via [Freebuff](https://freebuff.com) based on an idea I thought was possible (to do most stages via ffmpeg).
+The original PicoPadVideo.exe was written by Miroslav Nemecek (Panda381) and is available on his PicoPadSDK under [_tools/PicoPadVideo](https://github.com/Panda381/PicoLibSDK/tree/main/_tools/PicoPadVideo).

+PicoPadVideo.cpp has been modified.
+The changes were:
+1. Pipe mode — added a  -pipe  command-line argument so it can read raw BMP data from an  ffmpeg  pipe
+2. Refactored BMP reading — pulled the BMP parsing into a  read_and_process_bmp()  function used by both file mode and pipe mode
+3. BMP boundary-safe reading — reads the 14-byte BMP header first, gets the exact file size, then reads the rest, so pipe mode doesn't accidentally cross frame boundaries